wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/app-service-web/app-service-deploy-complex-application-predictably.md

 	![](./media/app-service-deploy-complex-application-predictably/gettemplate-1-deploybuttonui.png)

 4. Next, click **Deploy** to start the deployment process.
-Once the process runs to completion, click the http://todoapp*XXXX*.azure.websites.net link to browse the deployed application.
+Once the process runs to completion, click the http://todoapp*XXXX*.chinacloudsites.cn link to browse the deployed application.

 	![](./media/app-service-deploy-complex-application-predictably/gettemplate-2-deployprogress.png)

 	The UI would be a little slow when you first browse to it because the apps are just starting up, but convince yourself that it's a fully-functional application.

-5. Back in the Deploy page, click the **Manage** link to see the new application in the Azure Management Portal.
+5. Back in the Deploy page, click the **Manage** link to see the new application in the Azure Portal.

 6. In the **Essentials** dropdown, click the resource group link.
 Note also that the web app is already connected to the GitHub repository under **External Project**.